Lansquenet: Cultural references

-Lansquenet is listed by Francois Rabelais in Gargantua in 1534.

-Lansquenet is played by Porthos in the Alexandre Dumas novel The Three Musketeers.

-Lansquenet is played by D'Artagnan in the Alexandre Dumas novel Twenty Years After.

-Lucien Debray imagines Baroness Danglers might occupy herself with lansquenet in the Alexandre Dumas novel The Count of Monte Cristo.
+Lansquenet is listed by François Rabelais in Gargantua in 1534.
+The game is played by Porthos in the Alexandre Dumas novel The Three Musketeers.
+Lansquenet is also played by D'Artagnan in the Dumas novel Twenty Years After.
+Lucien Debray imagines Baroness Danglers might occupy herself with lansquenet in the Dumas novel The Count of Monte Cristo.
 Lansquenet is played by various characters in the Pierre Choderlos de Laclos novel Les Liaisons dangereuses.

-A game in Le financier et le savetier (1856) by Offenbach enables the cobbler to win the hand of the financier's daughter.

-Mentioned briefly in the novel A Rebours by Joris-Karl Huysmans.

-Mentioned briefly in the novel The General in his Labyrinth by Gabriel García Márquez.

-Lansquenet is played by two soldiers on a stone bench under an enclosed poplar as mentioned in Kinbote's note to line 130 in Pale Fire by Vladimir Nabokov.

-Lansquenet is played by Fatima and her family in Charles Perrault's Bluebeard.
+A game in Le financier et le savetier (1856) by Jacques Offenbach enables the cobbler to win the hand of the financier's daughter.
+It is mentioned briefly in the novel À Rebours by Joris-Karl Huysmans, and in the novel The General in his Labyrinth by Gabriel García Márquez.
+Lansquenet is played by two soldiers on a stone bench under an enclosed poplar as mentioned in Kinbote's note to line 130 in Pale Fire by Vladimir Nabokov, and is also played by Fatima and her family in Charles Perrault's Bluebeard.

 Lansquenet-sous-Tannes is a fictional village in Joanne Harris' novel Chocolat.

-Lansquenet is mentioned in The Prague Cemetery by Umberto Eco.
+It is mentioned in The Prague Cemetery by Umberto Eco.
 The game is mentioned in several of Georgette Heyer's historical novels.
-For example, in Chapter Thirteen of "The Masqueraders".

-Lansquenet is played in the novel "The Luck of Barry Lyndon" by William Makepeace Thackeray.

-Lanquenet is played by the protagonist in the 2022 video game Pentiment.
+For example, in Chapter Thirteen of "The Masqueraders", Lansquenet is played in the novel The Luck of Barry Lyndon by William Makepeace Thackeray.
+Lansquenet is played by the protagonist in the 2022 video game Pentiment.